bicpi/deployer/README.md

     $ cd /path/to/local/project/directory

-After setting up the `.deployer.yml` in this directory (before first deployment only) you just need to execute the `deployer` command to start the above described deployment process:
+After setting up the `.deployer.yml` in this directory (before first deployment only) you just need to execute the `deployer` command with a valid target name to start the above described deployment process:

-    $ deployer
+    $ deployer stage